grafana/grafana-operator/documentation/External-Grafana/ReadMe.md

 ### Defining external Grafana instance as Grafana source to Grafana operator.

-Today Grafana operator supports self managed grafana instance as a Grafana source to Grafana operator. `Grafana` CRD of the grafana operator should be enhanced to integrate with external grafana instance.
+Today Grafana operator supports self managed grafana instance as a Grafana source to Grafana operator. `Grafana` CRD of the grafana operator should be enhanced to integrate with external grafana instance as shown below in three options.

-> CRD `Grafana` will look like.
-In this sample design, `url` should be preloaded in a ConfigMap and `grafana_api_key` should be loaded to a Secret.
+> Option1 : CRD `Grafana` With `grafana_api_key`.
+In this design, `grafana_api_key` should be loaded as a Secret.
 Choice of using external secrets or loading secrets manually is end user responsibility :

 ```.yaml
 apiVersion: grafana.integreatly.org/v1beta1